 Brock CHC Capital Campaign

 While the Ministry of Health and Long-Term Care (MOHLTC) Health Capital Investment Branch is funding the majority of the building costs (estimated at $9.7 million dollars), Brock CHC is responsible for the non-shared costs of the project, currently estimated at $450,000.
 Brock Community Health Centre has secured The Regional Municipality of Durham’s support and financial contribution of 25 per cent of the community component of the capital project, approximately $100,000 towards Brock CHC’s capital project.
-Brock CHC has recently recruited the Capital Campaign Cabinet, a group of strong community leaders, who will be the driving force behind the fundraising efforts for the non-cost shared portion of the capital project.
+With the recruitment of the Capital Campaign Cabinet in April 2019, an additional $239,000+ has been raised to date from the community, representing a total of over 75% of the capital campaign goal!
+A very special thanks to David Slabodkin, CEO of Canada Protection Plan and Board Chair of The Nourish and Develop Foundation, for his generous offer to match donations (post-November 8, 2019) dollar-for-dollar for the remaining fundraising amount.
+The Capital Campaign Cabinet continue their fundraising efforts and are hopeful to meet the goal of the campaign by Spring 2020.